In this guide, you will find instructions on how to change the coolant overflow tank on Ford Focus vehicles.

 - Flathead screwdriver

 - Allow the engine to cool down.

 - Jack up the vehicle and secure it with jack stands.

 - Drain engine coolant by losing the drain plug at the bottom of the radiator, driver's side.
-If needed raise the vehicle on the driver's side and secure it with jack stands.
-Allow the coolant to fully drain.
-If necessary jack up the vehicle on the driver's side and secure the vehicle with jack stands.
+If needed, raise the vehicle on the driver's side and secure it with jack stands.
+Allow the coolant to drain fully.
+If necessary, jack up the vehicle on the driver's side and secure the vehicle with jack stands.